Joe Casey (singer): Career

-Since 2010 and up until today, Protomartyr have released more than 5 studio albums and 3 EPs worth of material, and all of their songs have featured Joe Casey on vocals.
+Since 2010 and up until today, Protomartyr have released more than 6 studio albums and 3 EPs worth of material, and all of their songs have featured Joe Casey on vocals.
 He is also solely responsible for the band's lyricism across the entirety of their studio output - the only exception being a cover of Preoccupations' "Forbidden" (released on a split single, with Preoccupations' cover of the track "Pontiac 87" as the B-side).

 Aside from their 2012 debut No Passion All Technique - which was later reissued in 2019 to positive reviews - all of Protomartyr's albums, including 2018's Consolation EP, have received widespread critical acclaim.
 On review aggregator website Metacritic, the band's discography (excluding their debut and including the Consolation EP) has an average score of 83/100, indicating "[u]niversal [a]cclaim".
 The Agent Intellect and Relatives in Descent even managed to break the top 5 of Billboards Top Heatseekers chart, and songs from these two albums have been featured in TV shows such as 13 Reasons Why, The Rain and The OA.
 They have extensively toured around the world and have performed at multiple noteworthy festivals such as SXSW, CMJ Music Marathon, and the Pitchfork Music Festival.

 Casey has also performed as a guest on numerous other records.
 He provides backing vocals on Tyvek's 2012 album On Triple Beams (alongside Greg Ahee).
 He sings lead vocals on the tracks "Rope" and "Slang Words" by The Gotobeds off of their 2016 & 2019 albums Blood Sugar Secs Traffic and Debt Begins At 30 respectively.
 He is also credited as the composer of the track "Why'd You?" off of the former album.

 Artistry

-Lyricism & themes
+Lyricism and themes

 According to an interview with Los Angeles Review of Books, Casey writes lyrics after listening to the music composed by the rest of the band.
 He spoke of his writing process in a Reddit AMA:

 It changes from song to song.
 I will say I tend to go the "stream of consciousness" route at first BUT then heavily edit, add context, and then heavily edit again.
 Editing is the key.